Why the Travel Industry Needs Chatbots in 2026

 | Languages supported | 2-3 (staff dependent) | 50+ |

 During peak disruption events, traditional call centers experience wait times of 1-4 hours.
+Hospitality Net reports that traveler loyalty is most influenced by how companies handle disruptions — not by the disruption itself.
 Airlines and travel companies with chatbot-first disruption management maintain response times under 30 seconds even during major events.
 This is not just operational efficiency.
 It is the difference between a frustrated customer who vows never to return and one who feels well-served despite the disruption.

 Real-World Impact